TABLE OF CONTENTS

 "I practice three main shots," she says.
 "A lag, a roquet, and a hoop.
 They're your three basic shots, and they're the three you should be practicing."

-Before you can use these shots effectively in a game, you need to know your own capabilities under pressure.
-That's what practice is for.
+Practice is how you find your comfort zone.
 "How do you know your comfort zone if you haven't done this?"
 Mary asks.
 "It's about consistency.
 What you can do with 80% accuracy is your comfort zone.
 That's what you do."

-Many players think the goal is to get their ball as close to the next hoop as possible.
-This, Mary warns, is a trap.
+Most players try to get their ball as close to the hoop as possible.
+Mary says that's a mistake.
 The true skill is the "lag"- placing your ball in the most advantageous position, which is often further away from the hoop than lots of players think.

 A good lag puts you in your hoop-running comfort zone while making you a difficult target for your opponent.

-The roquet is the engine of your game.
-It is the fundamental tool that allows you to control the lawn, move your opponent's balls, set up breaks, and execute your strategy.
-Building a reliable roquet is about developing the confidence to hit another ball from a distance with a high degree of accuracy.
+The roquet is how you control the lawn.
+You move your opponent's balls, set up breaks, and execute your strategy.
+Get reliable at hitting another ball from distance and everything else opens up.

-Running a hoop is how you score points, yet players often talk themselves out of the opportunity.
-They see an opponent's ball nearby and choose a defensive clearing shot instead, losing their chance at the hoop.
-Mary's advice is simple: be brave.
+Running a hoop is how you score.
+But players often talk themselves out of it.
+They see an opponent's ball nearby and choose a defensive clearing shot instead.
+Mary's advice: be brave.

-"You can't do jump shots and all those things until you get the basics," Mary concludes.
+"You can't do jump shots and all those things until you get the basics," Mary says.

 "Get the basics right.
 The rest will flow."